- Music

 Brilliant debut from tradtronica contenders.
 9/10

-Their word-of-mouth reputation has often gone before the music.
+Their reputation – both within the industry and among fans – has been built via word-of-mouth, often before people have experienced the music.
 This, of course, can be dangerous for emerging artists.
-But the very good news is that Huartan’s debut album delivers on their promise.
+But the very good news is that Huartan’s debut album more than delivers on their promise.

 The 10 tracks – which are drawn from traditional Irish songs – are exquisitely produced and throb with menace, possibility and energy.
-All of this is suggested immediately on the album’s short intro, before it breaks into ‘Cailleach’, whose synths and percussive elements give it a trad-meets-trip-hop feel.
+All of this is suggested immediately on the album’s short intro – a clever opening gambit – before it breaks into ‘Cailleach’, whose synths and percussive elements give it a propulsive trad-meets-trip-hop feel.

-The album just seems to build and build from there.
+The album seems to build and build from there, in a way that is both daunting and impressive.
 There’s a smouldering darkness to ‘Cad é Sin’ – their most recent single – and a blistering version of ‘Bean Udaí Thall', the end of which explodes into a glorious wall of sound and melody.

-Next up, ‘NTRIBAL’ – featuring Beoga’s Sean Seán Óg Graham – shows just how far they’re willing to break the strictures of ‘Irish trad’ to make their sound new.
+Next up, ‘NTRIBAL’ – featuring Beoga’s Seán Óg Graham – shows just how far they’re willing to break the strictures of ‘Irish trad’ to create a new sound and musical direction.
 This is a moving song, in both senses – it strikes an emotional chord as it skips from ambient and thumping dance to earnest strings and flighty woodwind.

-You can tell they’ve allowed the live shows to shape the music on this album; there’s a conviction to this album that could only come from experience.
+You can tell they’ve allowed the live shows to shape the music on this album; there’s a conviction to the material that could only come from experience.
 They know when to stretch the songs out and when to rein them in.
-The spoken word section on the six-minute ‘Dorn San Aer’ could’ve sounded like hammy proselytising if done wrong; instead, it sounds like the most urgent thing you’ve ever listened to.
+For sure, the spoken word section on the six-minute ‘Dorn San Aer’ could’ve sounded like hammy proselytising if mishandled; instead, it sounds like the most urgent thing you’ve ever listened to.
+This is indeed powerful stuff.

 9/10